People hail Imran’s massive reforms agenda

 Also Imran mentioned Police reforms and madrassa education reforms in his speech but reforms in these two areas had already been introduced by the than Pakistan President Gen (R) Pervez Musharraf.
 However, implementation on those reforms failed to bring about any positive change in police service or madrassa education so far.

-On August 17, 2017, the National Assembly passed the bill aimed at providing protection to whistleblowers in corruption cases.

-The bill, titled the Public Interest Disclosures Bill, 2017, was passed by the assembly with a majority vote.
-During his speech Imran Khan had said: “the government would also introduce whistleblowers act across the country as it had done in Khyber Pakhtunkhwa to award the informers of any embezzlement of public money.”

-However when contacted by The News Minister for Information Fawad Chaudhry said the law passed by the last national assembly was not much comprehensive so PTI will be working on a much better law to protect those who will point out corruption in government departments.
 On the issue of Sehat Insaf Card, the government spokesperson said he aware of the fact that federal government of PML-N also launched the same scheme.
 However, he said the scheme in the Centre was not properly implemented and only KP has properly implemented the health insurance scheme.
 When his attention was drawn to the fact that KP’s laws on whistleblower and conflict of interest have so far not been implemented too, he said, PTI government passed those law during its last year so there was not enough time to properly implement the same.

-Interestingly, the law passed by PML-N government offers nine protections to whistleblowers in the government departments who will point out corruption and wrongdoings in their respective departments.
+While introducing the bill the than Law Minister Zahid Hamid had said the bill was aimed at providing protection to the person who would point out any corruption or wrongdoing in any department or the office.
+“The bill had been introduced in line with the PML-N’s manifesto which talks about zero tolerance for corruption,” he had said.

 On health insurance, the Prime Minister had said: “All the countrymen would be given the facility of Sehat Insaf Card in the shape of free medical services of up to Rs500,000 at government and private health institutions like the one already introduced in the KP”.